tarantool/doc/doc/contributing/docs/infra.rst

 Documentation infrastructure
 =============================

-In this section of the :doc:`documentation guidelines </contributing/docs>`, we deal with some support activities to ensure the correct building of documentation.
+This section of the :doc:`documentation guidelines </contributing/docs>` discusses some of the support activities that ensure the correct building of documentation.

 .. _guidelines_doc_submodules: